 I know, buddy, at times I do not want to do it either.
 I have a writing table pal.
 He does not say much, but he teaches me plenty.
 He is consistent, dedicated and even-keeled.
 His moods do not change by the barometer.
 All of these things he shares with me, plus he gives me … Continue reading Writing Lessons from a Dog

 I have 33,500 words written.
 I am deep into writing this book.
 If only I could find the time and place to finish this project, like the guy in that photo.
 You know the one, the man with the laptop resting on a blanket, nestled in a cool green pasture, hidden away from people and … Continue reading How To Finish Your Writing Project In One Hour A Day

 If anyone can psyche themselves out, it would be me.
 I stall.
 I regularly have conversations with myself, and God, to drop the fear, unharness the words, and put one foot in front of the other.
 Novelist Stephen King knows all about the unhealthy relationship between fear and writing, "Good writing is often about letting … Continue reading The Decision: Psyche or Write

-We were stranded, as we had been so many times before.
+We are stranded, as we have been so many times before.
 Depressed describes my initial state of mind.
 Why again?
 Why can they not fix this truck once and for all?
 Such a lack of progress!
-Within an hour I had every notebook and device that I carry with me balanced across the dash, the … Continue reading The Choice – Splendor
+Within an hour I have every notebook and device that I carry with me balanced across the dash, the … Continue reading The Choice – Splendor

 With a pad of paper in your lap, ink pen in hand, you scrawl your thoughts onto paper with a passion-filled fury, well into the wee hours of the night.
 The next day, or perhaps weeks or months later, you rip up page after page, shred it into tiny pieces, turning it into an irreplaceable … Continue reading Unlock the Iron Gates – Write!